All Episodes

 Well, what does that mean?

-Somebody's perpetrating them.
+Somebody's perpetrating these victims.

 And they're just ticked off that nobody is reporting about it when it happens to them.

-Okay, we just checked it, folks.
+Hey, we just checked it, folks.

 First class, which is what Carol Costello would be traveling.